-Since 2010, the National Endowment for the Arts' research grants portfolio has focused on generating new knowledge about the value and impact of the arts.
-Now, through a series of cooperative agreements, the Arts Endowment is establishing a national program that permits transdisciplinary research teams, grounded in the social and behavioral sciences, to engage with the Arts Endowment's five-year research agenda.
+Through a series of awards, the Arts Endowment has established a national program that permits transdisciplinary research teams, grounded in the social and behavioral sciences, to engage with the Arts Endowment's five-year research agenda.
 The National Endowment for the Arts Research Labs (NEA Research Labs) program will yield empirical insights about the arts for the benefit of arts and non-arts sectors alike.

-Each of the NEA Research Labs will design a research agenda, conduct a program to implement its own agenda, and prepare reports and other products that contribute substantively to a wider understanding of one of three areas of special interest to the Arts Endowment.
+Each of the NEA Research Labs will design a research agenda, conduct a program to implement its own agenda, and prepare reports and other products that contribute substantively to a wider understanding several areas of special interest to the Arts Endowment.
 Sustained methods of inquiry into these topic areas will have distinctive benefits for the arts community, but also for sectors such as healthcare, education, and business or management.
-The three topic areas that our Labs are covering are:
+Our Labs are currently covering the following topic areas, with more to come in future years that align with our current Research Agenda:

 - The Arts, Health, and Social/Emotional Well-Being